Shashankreddysunkara/rws_pcf_demo/README.md

 ```
 cf push
 ```
-Show that the app is running by opening it in your web browser with auto refresh enabled: this is version 1.0 of your code.
+Show that the app is running by opening it in your web browser (should auto refresh): this is version 1.0 of your code.
 Now enter the v2.0-green folder:
 ```